Where can I go? | Coronavirus Customer Hub

 Travelling to New South Wales

-Domestic travel is allowed to New South Wales from all states except Victoria, but restrictions and quarantine periods may apply.
+Domestic travel is allowed to NSW from all states, but restrictions may apply.

 If you're returning to NSW from anywhere else in Australia, you won’t need to quarantine.